 If you don't like the button images, don't fret; you can check an option in the Settings tab for custom game images so you can assign your own button images!
 Instructions for how to format the pictures so that the launcher will read them properly are found in the Settings.

-Supports all official games to date (all the way up to LoLK) and any fangames you put on its Fan Games tab.
+Supports all official games up to WBaWC and any fangames you put on its Custom Games tab.

 This is a tool that will allow you to extract, modify, and repack game data.
 Specifically, what this tool can get for you is:

 > th*.dat files - Game Archives (Can Extract & Repack)